 About the Global Consortium

 In the past few years, the Alzheimer's disease research enterprise has developed improved techniques and technologies aimed at early diagnosis and detection of Alzheimer's disease.
-The field has seen remarkable growth in research using clinical assessment, psychometric testing, cerebrospinal fluid (CSF)-based biomarkers, magnetic resonance imaging (MRI) measurements of brain volume, and molecular imaging of beta-amyloid in the brain to diagnose Alzheimer's at its earliest stages.
+The field has seen remarkable growth in research using clinical assessment, psychometric testing, cerebrospinal fluid (CSF)-based biomarkers, blood biomarkers, magnetic resonance imaging (MRI) measurements of brain volume, and molecular imaging of beta-amyloid in the brain to diagnose Alzheimer's at its earliest stages.

 Before these and other diagnostic measures can be incorporated into clinical practice worldwide, they must be standardized and validated on a global scale.
 The GBSC brings together these experts in teleconference and face-to-face meetings to address the challenges inherent in this goal and to develop the global standards required for worldwide implementation.